gabriel-stan/devopsify/docs/concepts/README.md

 # DevOps Concepts

-### In this section, I am gathering a list of DevOps-related concepts, int order to deepen on them gradually.
+### In this section, I am gathering a list of DevOps-related concepts, in order to deepen on them gradually.

 #### General

-- [ ] DepOps
+- [ ] DevOps
 - [ ] Extreme Programming

 #### Methodologies